EuridiceJuarez/EpiFoodChemicalDatabase/README.md

 **2. TableS1_Diseasesandgenes.csv**

-Table with the list of diseases/genes obtained in the literature search.
+Table with the list of diseases/genes obtained in the literature search  in csv format.

 **3. SAS_maps directory**